SpectrumInstrumentation/spcm/README.md

     # do something with each channel
 ```

 In addition, the user can define the output load connected to the channel (standard value 50 Ohm), to any resistor value or high impedance (`units.highZ`).
-With this output load, the amplitude setting can be done with the repect to this output load:
+With this output load, the amplitude setting is done with repect to this output load:

 ```python
 channels = Channels(card, card_enable=spcm.CHANNEL0 | CHANNEL1)